 Pertaining to the facilitators to the uptake of the interventions, it was found that mothers participated because they were fairly knowledgeable about their benefits, especially LLINs.

-Also, the mother"s participation, especially with IPTp-SP, was influenced because SP is an ANC routine drug.
+Also, the mother's participation, especially with IPTp-SP, was influenced because SP is part of the ANC routine drugs.